-Disclose the organization's governance around climate-related risks and opportunities a.
-Describe the board's oversight of climate-related risks and opportunities Supported by the Audit and Board Risk Oversight Committee, Corporate Internal Audit, SVP for Legal and Compliance, SVP for Operations, and SVP for Finance, the Board has the responsibility of supervising the overall risk management within the Company.
-This ensures that all risks are identified, measured, and managed effectively and continuously through the Enterprise Risk Management (ERM) system. b.
-Describe management's role in assessing and managing climate-related risks and opportunities The management is primarily responsible for overseeing all risks to the Company and maintaining communication with the Board and stakeholders on the performance of its ERM system.
-Consequently, an ERM core team is assigned to help the management assess the effectiveness of the Company's Risk Management System and, therefore, identify opportunities for improvement.
-Chuckomi a.
-Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term

-Strategy
+Disclose the organization's governance around climate-related risks and opportunities

-Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material b.
-Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning Energy shortage could result in an increase in generator use or interruption in the Company's operations while extreme typhoons and flooding could bring disruptions to mining activities as well as facility and equipment damage.
-Occupational injuries and ill health caused by extreme heat, on the other hand, could lead to a significant reduction in manpower, delay in the production, and various additional costs.
+The management is primarily responsible for overseeing all risks to the Company and maintaining communication with the Board and stakeholders on the performance of its ERM system.
+Consequently, an ERM core team is assigned to help the management assess the effectiveness of the Company's Risk Management System and, therefore, identify opportunities for improvement. a.
+Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term Because of their capability to greatly affect the day-to-day operations, the priority risks that have been identified are the following: Energy shortage, natural disasters such as extreme typhoons and flooding, as well as occupational injuries and ill health due to gradual increases in temperature. b.
+Describe the impact of climate- related risks and opportunities on the organization's businesses, strategy, and financial planning Energy shortage could result in an increase in generator use or interruption in the Company's operations while extreme typhoons and flooding could bring disruptions to mining activities as well as facility and equipment damage.
+Occupational injuries and ill health caused by extreme heat, on the other hand, could lead to a significant reduction in manpower, delay in production, and various additional costs. c.
+Describe the resilience of the organization's strategy, taking into consideration different climate- related scenarios including a 2°C or lower scenario The Company's Enterprise Risk Management considers risks in all levels and areas of the organization, including energy shortage, natural disasters, and occupational injuries/fatalities caused by natural disasters, as mentioned above.
+It continuously studies and considers additional measures for specific climate-related risk events.
+Risk Management Disclose how the organization identifies, assesses, and manages climate-related risks a.
+Describe the organization's processes for identifying and assessing climate- related risks The Company's risk management process is as follows: 1.
+Assess 1.1 Assess risk management framework 1.2 Identify and prioritize risks

-Because of their capability to greatly affect the day-to-day operations of PGMC, energy shortage, natural disasters such as extreme typhoons and flooding, as well as occupational injuries and ill health due to gradual increase in temperature are the priority risks that have been identified.

-c.
-Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios including a 2°C or lower scenario

-PGMC's Enterprise Risk Management considers risks in all levels and areas of the organization, including energy shortage, natural disasters, and occupational injuries/fatalities caused by natural disasters, as mentioned above.
-It plans to consider additional measures for specific climate-related risk events within 2021.

-Risk Management

-Disclose how the organization identifies, assesses, and manages climate-related risks a.
-Describe the organization's processes for identifying and assessing climate-related risks

-The Company's risk management process is as follows:

-- 1. Assess

-- 1.1 Assess risk management framework

-- 1.2 Identify and prioritize risks

-- 1.3 Source and analyze risks

-- 2. Improve

-- 2.1 Develop risk management strategies

-- 2.2 Develop risk management action plans

-- 3. Monitor

-3.1 Develop risk monitoring process 3.2 Develop risk reports b.
-Describe the organization's processes for managing climate-related risks Using the established risk management process detailed above, the Company regularly monitors and maintains control of the priority climate-related risks identified. c.
+1.3 Source and analyze risks 2.
+Improve 2.1 Develop risk management strategies 2.2 Develop risk management action plans 3.
+Monitor3.1 Develop risk monitoring process3.2 Develop risk reports b.
+Describe the organization's processes for managing climate- related risks Using the established risk management process detailed above, the Company regularly monitors and maintains control of the priority climate-related risks identified. c.
 Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management Climate-related risks are accounted for in the ERM as with other risks that may affect the Company.
-The Company plans to consider additional climate-related risk events within 2021 to be more comprehensive in our strategies.
+The Company plans to consider additional climate-related risk events within 2022 to be more comprehensive in our strategies. nd targets used to assess and manage relevant climate-related risks are such information is material a.
+Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process Hours of generator use Frequency of interruptions in mining activities Heat index Number and frequency of occupational injuries and ill health caused by extreme heat Number of days operations had stopped or been interrupted due to climate-related risks b.
+Describe the targets used by the organization to manage climate- related risks and opportunities and Use of electricity and other forms of energy: constant monitoring and reporting to address current and future needs Stability of facilities and equipment Consistency of manpower and health of employees performance against targets